Christopher Lyman Magee Memorial: Design

-In sculpting the figure of Charity, Saint-Gaudens employed Davida, his favorite model, to pose for him, and a preliminary model of the relief used Davida's face, though this was later changed for the finished product.
+In sculpting the figure of Charity, Saint-Gaudens employed Davida Johnson Clark, his favorite model, to pose for him, and a preliminary model of the relief used her face, though this was later changed for the finished product.
 Additionally, early designs for the memorial would have included a relief of Magee's face in profile at the top of the stele, though this was later replaced with a simple anthemion.
 While Saint-Gaudens had originally intended to carve the relief directly into the granite stele, he opted to instead use bronze after considering the effect that the air pollution in Pittsburgh would have on the memorial.
 The design of the stele is derivative of some earlier works of Saint-Gaudens, including the plaque Amor Caritas (which was acquired by the Musée du Luxembourg in Paris) and an unused stele design for a memorial to Whistler.
 The Whistler memorial design, entitled Painting, bore a very strong resemblance to the Magee memorial stele, though with the main figure holding a palette and paintbrush instead of a cornucopia.
 The overall style of the memorial, with a main central effigy surrounded by a background of stylized lettering and detail, is also indicative of a style that Saint-Gaudens had introduced and popularized in the United States, while the layout of the memorial's base, which saw a central stele emerge from the center of an exedra, was one which Saint-Gaudens had developed with White and can be seen in some of their earlier collaborations, such as the statue of David Farragut in New York City.